-The Olea project is a partnership between Oregon State University (OSU) Extension’s Mid-Willamette Valley Small Farm’s Program and the Oregon Olive Growers association (OGO), generously funded by a grant from the Sustainable Agricultural Research & Education (SARE) program of the United States Department of Agriculture (USDA).
+The Olea project is a collaboration between Oregon State University (OSU) Extension’s Mid-Valley Small Farms Program and local olive growers.
+Olea is generously funded by the Sustainable Agricultural Research & Education (SARE) program of the United States Department of Agriculture (USDA).

-Olives are an innovative new crop that offers many opportunities for Oregon small farmers to diversify their farms and generate alternative income from value-added farm products.
-Olea was established with the goals of making olive production economically feasible and reducing climatic limitations for olive growers during establishment in Oregon’s unique growing conditions.
+Olives (Olea europaea) are an innovative crop that offer many opportunities for Oregon small farmers to diversify their farms and generate alternative income from value-added farm products.
+The Olea Project was established with the goals of making olive production economically feasible and reducing climatic limitations for olive growers during establishment in Oregon’s unique growing conditions.

-We are currently conducting research and evaluation of the best production practices for olives (Olea europaea) destined for olive oil processing in Oregon.
-Our research focuses on cultivar selection, propagation, and potting methods, in collaboration with industry professionals.
-While existing cultivars are not hardy to USDA growing zone 8b, global climate change and subsequent warmer temperatures are predicted to increase Oregon’s suitability for olive production.
-Olives are an upcoming specialty crop in the state of Oregon as growers look to diversify and to anticipate future climate possibilities.
+We are currently conducting research and evaluation of the best practices for both table olives and oil producing olives in Oregon.
+Our research focuses on propagation techniques, cultivar evaluation, and transplanting and orchard establishment practices, in collaboration with experienced growers and industry professionals.
+Olives offer growers the opportunity to introduce new revenue streams, take advantage of the crop’s lower water and input needs, and utilize soils considered to be of lesser agricultural quality.
+Olives are an upcoming specialty crop in the state of Oregon as growers look to diversify and to anticipate future climate and market possibilities.

 The primary objectives of the Olea Project include:

 Establish relative cold hardiness of olive cultivars through field evaluation

 Evaluating transplanting and up-potting strategies for rapid orchard establishment